Naked Giants: 2020-Present: The Shadow, second album

 Critics noted the album's more diverse sound including more stylistic influences from Mudhoney, and post-punk influences a la Joy Division on songs like Turns Blue, The Ripper, and Unpeeled.
-Other influences noted by critics were The Ramones and The Talking Heads.
+Other influences noted by critics were The Ramones and Talking Heads.
 The album has been received positively.
 Maeri Ferguson of No Depression notes that Turns Blue "is a standout, unexpectedly knocking the wind out of you with its silken vocals and air of solitude that feels fitting for a time of unprecedented loneliness and isolation," and that the trio "use their harmonies strategically, sometimes mono and hypnotic to work you into a trance, other times primal and deeply felt, like a long-awaited release of tension."
 Jeremy Lukens of Glide Magazine wrote that The Shadow was more melodic than SLUFF and, whilst having a "slightly overproduced pop sheen detracting from the band’s primal nature," that The Shadow "deftly blends Naked Giants’ influences of early-2000s garage rock with 1990s alternative.
 Lukens also found the eponymous song The Shadow to be the highlight of the album.
 Michael Rietmulder of The Seattle Times described the album as "glammy, synth-squiggling dance rock and a stoner rock leg-stretcher that sets up hazy, dream-pop send-off 'Song For When You Sleep' — all sprinkled across an album that never feels too scatterbrained."
 The Shadow made numerous Seattle music journalists and critics' year end lists for best 2020 Seattle albums.